MicrosoftDocs/visualstudio-docs/docs/vsto/deploying-an-office-solution-by-using-windows-installer.md

 4. In the list of project types for **Setup and Deployment**, choose **InstallShield Limited Edition Project**, name the project, and then choose the **OK** button.

-   The InstallShield setup project that you just created appears in your solution.
+   The InstallShield setup project that you created appears in your solution.

    The samples for this topic contain a setup project that's named **OfficeAddInSetup**.
 This topic will refer to the setup project in your solution by using the same name.